SUMTER, SOUTH CAROLINA

 It wasn’t a lie to say Biden’s stump speeches often devolved into rambling tangents and mixed memories.
 His words were delivered in a single breath as though he’d stuffed each sentence into his mouth like a pack of marshmallows and he just couldn’t wait to gag them out.

 You’ll only find that assessment amusing if you sincerely hope for Biden’s demise.
 Which is unfortunate because it leaves any honest reporter having to consider that even their honesty will be read as bias.
 There’s simply no way to write a political article without someone perceiving it as biased.
-Part of that comes from the naturally adversarial nature of politics.
+Part of that comes from the adversarial nature of politics.
 Part of it comes from being human.
 Most of it comes from the way the national press operates.

 Every journalist working today is reporting to a target demographic in a way that seriously blurs the lines between informing the public and retail marketing.
 Even if your publication is based entirely on subscribers, your content is ultimately dictated by the audience.
 Whoever is most likely to view and share your content is who you’ll make the content for.
 Informative stories are often killed because the last story like it didn’t do so well on social.
 If the metrics aren’t consistent then the publishers are going to have a very awkward Zoom call with the investors who keep the website alive.
 It makes perfect sense for publications that cover narrow subjects like High Times.
 Weed magazines hire weed writers to make the weed content that might entertain the people who smoke weed.

 To some extent, political journalists do the same.
 They aim to entertain, but because they are not writing about entertainment they end up writing to confirm biases.
 Articles about riots are written for Republicans.
 Articles about police brutality are written for Democrats.
-In the rare event that these two sides are forced to meet in the real world — let’s say, for a pandemic — they emerge with two completely different air-tight views of that same world; curated for the folks who’ll share a headline to prove their relatives wrong.
+In the rare event that these two sides are forced to meet in the real world — let’s say, for a pandemic — they emerge with two completely different air-tight views of that same world; curated for the folks who’ll share a headline to prove their relatives wrong at Thanksgiving.

 Many Americans don’t consider it a controversial statement to say that the media is biased.
 Fox News hosts will openly tear into their own ‘Fair and Balanced’ slogan.
 CNN hosts will break into a fit of on-air laughter at the president’s statements.
 Breitbart will dutifully inform you that they are not the media, that the Nazis were actually communists and that most of them are now actually Democrats.